 A prolific lyricist and composer, thoughtful, realistic and emotional, Matthews’ songs speak to the voice of our generation and remind us why music indeed soothes the soul.

-The Outskirts are a female fronted, multi-genre band hailing from the DC/Baltimore area.
+The Outskirts , now known as Wicked Sycamore are an all female multi-genre band hailing from the DC/Baltimore area.
 Writing original music in funk, blues, soul, psych-rock, folk, and ska, the band plays both acoustic and electric sets, covering a wide range of soundscapes.